 By accessing the oblique application through a CONNECTExplorer account,

 registered users are provided with additional functionality and tools that allow for measuring and integration of GIS data, as well as the ability to save workspaces, bookmarks, and annotation.

 Accounts to CONNECTExplorer can be created as needed for current myAIMS users.

 What Types of Applications is Oblique Imagery Used For?

 There are many uses for oblique imagery.
 It can be a vital tool for any situation where you would like to view and measure all sides of an object.
 Although

-the possiblities are endless, oblique imagery is commonly used in emergency management, community planning, and property assessment situations.
+the possiblities are endless, oblique imagery is commonly used for emergency management, community planning, and property assessment applications.